 Enrolling in more than 20 units requires a cumulative and quarterly GPA of a 3.0 or higher.
 Permission is required from the PharmSci Student Affairs office and is normally allowed only in special circumstances by students who have demonstrated that they can handle the rigorous course load.

 CLICK HERE to request permission from the Student Affairs office.

 The Registrar’s office initially restricts the amount of units an undergraduate student can enroll into 18 units.
 The PharmSci department is not authorized to lift the 18-unit cap.
 The Registrar will lift the 18-unit cap to 20 units at the beginning of the second enrollment period.
+This second enrollment date is when you will be authorized to enroll in more than 20-units if approved.
 Check the Registrar’s Calendar for specific dates when this happens.

 Enrolling in less than 12 units a quarter